Adri-El/task_manager_backend/README.md

 # Task manager Backend Project

 ## Overview
 This project is the backend system for a Task Manager application.
-It is built using Express.js for the server, SQL for the database, Sequelize as the ORM, and GraphQL for the API.
+It is built using a Node.js framework called Express.js for the server, SQL for the database, Sequelize as the ORM, and GraphQL for the API.
 The database is hosted on AWS RDS.

 ## Getting Started